Must-Have Features of a Payment Gateway Going into Q2 of the 21st Century

 Congrats!
 Now you can start servicing, onboarding, and underwriting activities.

-Becoming a payment facilitator can be a lengthy, complex, and very expensive process, but not with Spell.
+Becoming a payment facilitator can be a lengthy, complex, and costly process, but not with Spell.
 We have developed a market-leading, cutting-edge platform for worldwide partners who want to optimize & scale their payments business in the most affordable and efficient way.

-With Spell, your payfac can be up-and-running or upgraded in 1 week, sometimes as quickly as 1 day, to get you winning in the hyper-competitive payments business.
+With Spell, your payfac can be up and running or upgraded in 1 week —sometimes as quickly as 1 day —to help you win in the hyper-competitive payments business.

 Spell platform is built on a robust AWS infrastructure, with an outstanding 99.999% uptime, and is PCI DSS Level 1 compliant, as Visa confirms.